 - Practice good oral hygiene and undergo routine dental check-ups— While good oral hygiene will not stop a dental injury from happening, frequent brushing and flossing can help prevent loose teeth and a weakening of enamel caused by decay.
 Ideally, this may limit the scope of damage in the event of a dental emergency.
 Furthermore, undergoing regular dental check-ups can promptly detect the early stages of a cavity, abscess, infection, or other problem that may go unnoticed without professional care before extensive dental work is needed.

 Dr. Ed Romano and Dr. Robert Bizzarro can either offer you or your loved one a timely evaluation and speedy treatment or refer you to someone in the area that can provide urgent care as soon as possible.
-If you require emergency dental services, please don’t hesitate to contact our experienced dentists at (973) 947-7716.
+If you require emergency dental services, please don’t hesitate to contact our experienced dentists online or by phone at (973) 947-7716.